alexyuly/chil/README.md

 }
 ```

-An operation type with no template is notated with just the name of the type.
-A specific instance of a generic operation type (one with a template) is notated as an object with one key that is the type name, whose value implements the type template.
+An operation type with no template is notated with just the name of the type, for example, `"delay"`.
+A specific operation type instantiated from a generic operation type is notated as an object with one key that is the type name, whose value implements the type template:
 ```
 {
     OperationTypeName: {